core-wg/oscore/draft-ietf-core-object-security.md

 10. The decrypted CoAP response is processed according to {{RFC7252}}

 11. (Optional) In case any of the previous erroneous conditions apply: if the response is a CON message, then the client SHALL send an empty ACK back and stop processing the response; if the response is a ACK or a NON message, then the client SHALL simply stop processing the response.

+    An error condition occuring while processing a response in an observation does not cancel the observation.
+A client MUST NOT react to failure in step 7 by re-registering the observation immediately.

 # OSCORE Compression {#compression}